Living with us

 Students who have submitted a housing application and who wish to request to cancel the application, will need to sign into the My Housing portal and cancel application by clicking on the ‘cancel application’ link.
 Please note, cancellation fees may apply and are outlined in the My Housing portal or at the schedule of fees and charges on the housing website.

 Transfer, upper-division, and graduate students are all classified as “returning students” in the My Housing portal.
 Housing applications for returning students are being accepted for the 2015-2016 academic year.
-Returning students who are obligated to return to housing as a requirement of admittance to Barrett, The Honors College will be given earlier access to select their room within the returning Barrett community on each campus location.

 Housing and Dining Confirmation Fee